contentful/forma-36/README.md

 ### Creating new packages

-We use use [Plop](https://plopjs.com/) create scripts that help you to scaffold new packages.
-On the root of the repo, you can run `yarn generate`.
+We use use [Plop](https://plopjs.com/) to create scripts that help you to scaffold new packages.
+In the root of the repo, you can run `yarn generate`.
 Then follow the steps in the CLI.
 Plop will generate the relevant files and add the relevant imports and exports to the main `src/index.ts` file required to make the component available when publishing the library.

 ## Development